CyberSecurity Program Advisory Board

-Catherine Kuenzel serves as vice president of Federal Mission Programs for the Civil Systems Division of Northrop Grumman's Information Systems sector.
+Catherine Kuenzel is Computer Sciences Corporation's vice president and general manager of Homeland Security and Civil Agencies.
+Prior to that, Kuenzel served as vice president of Federal Mission Programs for the Civil Systems Division of Northrop Grumman's Information Systems sector.
 Federal Mission Programs is a premier provider of advanced IT solutions, engineering and business services.

 Kuenzel is responsible for development, delivery, operations and maintenance of secure networks, applications and solutions for the enterprise systems that support the mission critical operations and services for Northrop Grumman's Federal Civil Agency customers.
 Her team provides application development, transformation and modernization, information management, and systems integration for a wide range of civil enterprise systems, including cyber security, fraud detection and prevention, air traffic management, human capital management, enterprise resource planning, document and records management, regulatory compliance and several information assurance programs.

 Kuenzel's prior assignment was vice president of Enterprise Infrastructure Services and Solutions within Northrop Grumman IT's Defense Group.
 Kuenzel led IT programs in IT outsourcing, infrastructure development, SOC and operations support at the enterprise and base level.
 Her operating unit provided system-of-system solutions for emergency management, integrated base defense, force protection and homeland security, including the underlying technologies of information security supporting these solutions.
 Her customers spanned the Department of Defense in the U.S. and abroad.